liferay/electric/packages/electricjs.com/src/pages/docs/project-structure.md

 ## Structure

-Here is a basic example of a `metal-ssg` project.
+Here is a basic example of an `electric` project.

 ```bash
 |--gulpfile.js (registers tasks)